Schwartz Center Rounds

 Schwartz Center Rounds strengthen the caregiver-patient relationship and remind caregivers why they entered their profession.
 A comprehensive evaluation shows that the program has a unique and profound impact on caregivers as well as host institutions.
 This evaluation was recently written about in Academic Medicine and can also be read in summary form.

 Caregivers who participated in multiple Rounds sessions reported:

 - Increased insight into social and emotional aspects of patient care; increased feelings of compassion toward patients; and increased readiness to respond to patients’ and families’ needs.

 - Improved teamwork, interdisciplinary communication, and appreciation for the roles and contributions of colleagues from different disciplines.

 - Decreased feelings of stress and isolation, and more openness to giving and receiving support.

 In many cases, participants reported that insights gained at Rounds led to the implementation of specific changes in departmental or hospital-wide practices or policies to benefit both patients and providers.
 The study also found that the more Rounds caregivers attended, the greater the benefits they experienced.

-All Schwartz Center Rounds begin at 12:00 pm and are held in McLeod Hall Auditorium
+All Schwartz Center Rounds begin at 12:00 pm in Jordan Hall Conference Center

 Schwartz Center Rounds are jointly sponsored by: the Center for Appreciative Practice, Center for Biomedical Ethics and Humanities, Chaplaincy Services, Compassionate Care Initiative, and Professional Nursing Staff Organization.